Learning the Quality of Machine Permutations in Job Shop Scheduling: Proposed methodology

 Nonetheless, this proof leads us to what might be beneficial for solving the JSP: \emph{an information about which critical arcs are unlikely to be in an optimal solution}.
 At least in the context of N1, knowing this information allows excluding those solutions that introduce arcs unlikely to be in $\hat{E_o}$, resulting in better exploration and a faster convergence towards optima.
 However, there is a problem in learning a function that gives the likelihood of finding an arc in an optimal solution: the representation of the arc must encode enough information about the entire solution.

-Instead of learning this function, we propose to learn a function that receives in input the entire machine permutation of which an arc belongs and outputs the likelihood of finding this permutation in an optimal solution.
-If a machine permutation resulting from the inversion of a single critical arc is of higher quality than the original permutation, the reversed arc has a higher chance of being in $\hat{E_o}$.
-Therefore, learning such a function still allows to discriminate which critical arcs should be reversed, and, at the same time, it simplifies the learning task since a permutation intrinsically encodes more information about the entire solution than a single arc.
+Instead of learning this function, we propose to learn a function that receives in input the machine permutation associated with an arc and outputs the likelihood of finding this permutation in an optimal solution.
+If a machine permutation resulting from the inversion of a critical arc is of higher quality than the original permutation, the reversed arc has a higher chance of being in $\hat{E_o}$.
+Therefore, learning such a function still allows to discriminate which critical arcs should be reversed.
+In addition, it simplifies the learning task since a permutation intrinsically encodes more information about the entire solution than a single arc.

-Based on this theoretical intuition, our learning task should help to solve the JSP in at least those approximation algorithms based on N1.
-Note also that the proposed learning task might benefit also other approximation methods, for instance machine-based decomposition and ruin-and-recreate algorithms~\citep{RR}, but proving this is outside the scope of this work.
+Based on this theoretical intuition, our learning task should help solve the JSP in at least those approximation algorithms based on N1.
+Note that the proposed learning task might also benefit other approximation methods, for instance, machine-based decomposition and ruin-and-recreate algorithms~\citep{RR}, but proving this is outside the scope of this work.